AADavin/Zombi/README.md

  *EventsPerBranch*: A folder containing the gene trees corresponding to the evolution of the different families and the gene trees pruned so that only surviving genes are represented.
  Please notice that gene trees with fewer than 2 copies are simply not output

 #### Mode F

-*Profiles.tsv*: Tsv including the number of copies present of each family for each node of the whole tree

-*RawGeneFamilies*: Folder including all the gene trees of evolving inside the species tree.
-Each gene family has an events.tsv associated with the detailed list of events taking place in that family

 *Transfers.tsv*: A complete list of the transfer events, with donor and recipients